jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_playback.md

 ### Database Objects and Privileges

 Browse information on the Playback Database User Privileges and Roles and Playback Database Objects Created.
-[Database Objects and Privileges][enterprise_backend_dobjectsandprivileges]
+[Database Objects and Privileges][enterprise_backend_dbobjectsprivileges]

 ### Upgrade